GeorgetteTanner/HeteroGenesis/README.md

 HeteroGenesis is implemented in two parts:

-The first, **HeteroGenesis\_vargen.py**, takes a FASTA genome sequence, an optional VCF file containing known germline SNV and InDel locations from dbSNP, and a JSON file containing a set of parameters, and outputs a JSON file with a lists of variants for each clone (including the germline genome) in the simulated tumour, as well as files containing the order that mutations occurred.
+The first, **HeteroGenesis\_vargen.py**, takes a FASTA genome sequence, a .fai index file for the genome, an optional VCF file containing known germline SNV and InDel locations from dbSNP, and a JSON file containing a set of parameters, and outputs a JSON file with a lists of variants for each clone (including the germline genome) in the simulated tumour, as well as files containing the order that mutations occurred.

 The second part, **HeteroGenesis\_varincorn.py** is then run, once for each clone, and incorporates the list of variants for the clone into the reference genome.
 It outputs: i) the FASTA genome sequence (one file for each copy of a chromosome), ii) a VCF file of SNP/SNV and InDel positions and frequencies, and iii) a file containing CNV/CNA positions and copy numbers.